vinaydhegde/testdriven-site/_posts/2017-06-17-01-part3-react-authentication.markdown

 }
 ```

-And then pass it down on the `props`:
+And then pass it down via the `props`:

 ```javascript
 <Route exact path='/register' render={() => (